LIST OF PLACES:I–Z

 -

-Orson Hyde arrived in Holy Land to dedicate land for return of Jews
+Orson Hyde arrived in Holy Land in 1841 AD to dedicate the land for return of Jews

 Wikipedia | Bible Dictionary | Bible Photographs | Bible Maps | Google Maps